Golestan Palace: History

 During the Pahlavi era (1925–1979), the Golestan Palace was used for formal receptions.
 The Pahlavi dynasty built their own palaces in the Niavaran and Sa'dabad palace complexes.
-The most important ceremonies held in the palace during the Pahlavi era were the coronations of Reza Shah in 1926 and Mohammad Reza Shah and Shahbanu Farah in 1967.
+The most important ceremonies held in the palace during the Pahlavi era were the coronation of Reza Shah in 1926 and the coronation of Mohammad Reza Shah and Shahbanu Farah in 1967.
 Between 1925 and 1945, a large portion of the buildings of the complex were destroyed by the order of Reza Shah.
 He believed that historic Qajar palaces should not hinder the growth of a modern city.
-In the place of the old buildings, commercial buildings with the modern style of the 1950s and 1960s were erected.
+In the place of the old buildings, commercial buildings in the modern style of the 1950s and 1960s were erected.

+In March 2026, during the 2026 Iran war, the palace suffered major damages when shockwaves and debris hit the complex damaging windows, doors and mirrors after an US-Israeli air strike targeting the nearby Arg Square, prompting UNESCO to express their concern regarding protection of historical sites.

 Sites

 The Golestan Palace Complex consists of 17 structures, including palaces, museums, and halls.
 Almost all of this complex was built during the 131 year rule of the Qajar dynasty.
 These palaces were used for many occasions such as coronations and other important celebrations.
 It also consists of three main archives, including the photographic archive, the library of manuscripts, and the archive of documents.